dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 , 3) the ongoing index/staging commit hash.
 The first two, HEAD and working, let us monitor whether the database has changed since the most recent DVC-add.
-If necessary, the HEAD commit can be used to update to the appropriate database version.
+If necessary, the HEAD commit can be used to checkout the appropriate database version.

 ## Commits

 In DVC, output lineage is captured as Git-committed YAML files.
 Pre-defined output paths are saved as-is when a workflow completes.

-Dolt users are responsoble for committing changes.
+Dolt users are responsible for committing changes.
 If a new database state is committed within a workflow, DVC will track the new commit.
 If a tracked database is changed but not committed by the end of a